Doctoral degrees administered by the Graduate School include:

 Ph.D. candidates register in the fall and winter terms for 995, “Dissertation/candidate,” which consists of 8 credit hours for a full term or 4 credit hours for a half term.
 No part-time enrollment is possible.
 A student who defends in the spring/summer term must register for 8 credit hours of 995 for the spring/summer full term.

 Candidates who register for a course should seek prior approval from their faculty advisors.
-Candidates may elect one course per term without paying additional tuition beyond candidacy tuition.
-This course may be taken for credit or as a visit (audit).
-A student who does not elect a course during a term of 995 enrollment may elect two courses in the next term of 995 enrollment; no more than one course may be deferred in this manner (an additional course may not be taken in anticipation of taking none in a future term of 995 enrollment).
-Candidates who choose to take more courses than those for which they are eligible with candidacy tuition will be assessed additional tuition per credit hour.
+Candidates may elect either one course per term or more than one course for a total of no more than four credits without paying additional tuition beyond candidacy tuition.
+Courses may be taken for credit or as a visit (audit).
+A candidate who does not elect a course during a term of 995 enrollment may, in the next term, either register for courses for no more than 8 credits or register for no more than two courses that total more than 8 credits.
+An additional course may not be taken in anticipation of taking none in a future term of 995 enrollment.
+Candidates who choose to take more courses than those for which they are eligible will be assessed additional tuition per credit hour.

 DMA students who have advanced to candidacy must be registered during any term in which they draw University services, which includes faculty consultation and guidance.
 DMA candidates who have accumulated the minimum number of fee hours required to achieve candidacy (section 2.1), will need an additional 32 fee hours to reach the required Required Fee Total (RFT) of 68 fee hours (50 fee hours for a student with a master’s relevant to the doctoral degree).
 Anytime a candidate registers for a course, he or she will also automatically be registered for 995, “Dissertation/candidate,” which consists of 8 credit hours (or a maximum of 8 fee hours) for a full term, or 4 credit hours (or a maximum of 4 fee hours) for a half term.
 A student must register for 995 during the term in which the dissertation defense is conducted and doctoral requirements are completed.
 A student who defends in the spring/summer term must register for either 8 credit hours of 995 for the spring/summer full term, or for 4 credit hours of 995 in both the spring half term and the summer half term.